TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/GeneralPrinciples/PageTree/Index.rst

   changes when)

+.. index:: Pages; Create
 .. _new-page-drag-and-drop:

-Create New Pages With Drag and Drop
+Create new pages with drag and drop
 ===================================

 You can also create new pages using drag and drop.